 \mathcal{V} .
-This day a thing insensible : he visiteth an honour upon the Gentiles. †Wherefore let us praise.
+This day a thing insensible : he visiteth an honour upon the Gentiles. †Wherefore let us praise together saying.

-Here is a city which is called Beirut, adjacent to the borders of Tyre and Sidon : and presenting tribute to Antioch.
+[60v.] of Tyre and Sidon : and presenting tribute to Antioch.
 In this city, therefore, many of the common people were Jews.
 Indeed near their synagogue, which was very large : a certain Christian received a small house from someone in payment, in which the inhabitant fastened in the sight of his bed an image of our Lord Jesus Christ : which was very small but had a full image of our Lord Jesus Christ.
-But thou, O Lord, have mercy upon us.
-Mira valde Salvatoris.